pantelisbart/Energy-price-prediction/README.md

 # Energy-price-prediction
-Energy price prediction in Greece
+Energy price prediction for Greece

 In this project I will try to predict the energy price of Greece in order to help the company with the cash flow planning.